Good Friday by Lisa Eve Cheby

 being forced to build and carry your own cross for a crime does make you a criminal

-wanting to be with your husband or brother or daughter is not a crime
+no matter where you live wanting to find a place to live without fear wanting to find a place to heal is not a crime wanting to be with your husband or brother or daughter is not a crime

 when you hear this, do you step up to lift the weight, to ease their burden?

 fleeing danger is not a crime seeking asylum is not a crime

 will you be like the guards who lifted the son on his third fall only to escort him to his crucifixion? asking for Mercy is not a crime

 what sacrifice what loss what heartsickness

 Author's note: This poem is in response to the order from Attorney General Barr last week to not allow for asylum seekers, even those who pass the credible fear test, to request a bond hearing.
 This will perpetuate the mass incarceration through for-profit prison systems of people seeking to legally immigrate.
 For more information and to find ways to help, visit freedomforimmigrants.org and https://www.raicestexas.org